 If you do set a passcode and you're looking to remove it completely, after having access to your iOS device, then simply go into Settings > Touch ID & Passcode (or Face ID & Passcode), then tap 'Turn Passcode Off'.

-Use forensics software
+Use forensic software

 Forget the finger tricks you'll see in YouTube videos.
 It is possible to hack the passcode, but you need serious software to do so.
 This is known as forensics software because law enforcement agencies use them when analysing a mobile phone.